house-of-code/Android-Week-View/README.md

     // Get a reference for the week view in the layout. mWeekView = (WeekView) findViewById(R.id.weekView);

-    // Set an action when any event is clicked. mWeekView.setOnEventClickListener(mEventClickListener);
+    // Set an action when any mEvent is clicked. mWeekView.setOnEventClickListener(mEventClickListener);

     // The week view has infinite scrolling horizontally.
 We have to provide the events of a